-- laboratory analyses; and - for residents of Quebec, diagnostic imaging services (ultrasounds, electrocardiograms, computerized tomography (CT Scans), X-rays and magnetic resonance imagery (MRI)).
+- laboratory analyses; and - diagnostic imaging services (ultrasounds, electrocardiograms, computerized tomography (CT Scans), Xrays and magnetic resonance imagery (MRI)).
 Expenses must be incurred in Canada.

 This coverage excludes charges for diagnostic services if they are incurred for the purpose of health screening or if the Participant's government health care coverage prohibits payment of these expenses.